nightmare233/MDducoments/Comm100-Restful-API-Ticket.md

     - array including:
         - filterId: integer, filter id
         - unreadCount: integer, count unread tickets of a filter
-        - unreadMentionedCount: integer, unread and metioned to me tickets number in filter
+        - unreadMentionedCount: integer, the number of tickets which is unread and mentioned to me

 # PortalTicket
 ## objects